radius-project/docs/docs/content/getting-started/tutorial/1-tutorial-environment/index.md

    - [az CLI](http://aka.ms/azcli)

 1. Next, make sure you have a [supported Kubernetes cluster]({{< ref kubernetes >}}) deployed and setup with a kubectl context

-1. If deploying to Azure, create or ensure access to an [Azure subscription](https://azure.com) _(optional - used in last tutorial step to deploy Azure resources)_
+1. If deploying Azure infrastructure, create or ensure you have access to an [Azure subscription](https://azure.com) _(optional - used in last tutorial step to deploy Azure resources)_

 ## Initialize a Radius environment

-A Radius [Kubernetes environment]({{<ref environments-concept>}}) can run in a Kubernetes cluster running on any platform.
-This step is usually done either by an infra-admin person or a developer depending upon the setup of an enterprise.

-In this step we will be initializing a Radius Kubernetes environment.
+A Radius [environment]({{<ref environments-concept>}}) is a "landing zone"  which defines the container runtime and other configuration for your applications.
+Begin by initializing an environment in your Kubernetes cluster:

 1. You can view the current context for kubectl by running: